Chandan-Choubey/Authentication-in-express/README.md

 5. **Create a Pull Request**

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions, feel free to contact [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to contact [choubeychandan2463@gmail.com](mailto:choubeychandan2463@gmail.com).
 ```

 This README file includes detailed instructions for setting up a MongoDB Atlas cluster, obtaining the connection string, and creating the `.env` files for both the backend and frontend.
 Adjust any specific details as necessary for your project.